IrfanHayat361/DevelopersHub-AI-ML-Internship/Task1/readme.md

-# AI/ML Internship Task – Dataset Exploration and Visualization
+# Dataset Exploration and Visualization

 ## Objective
 To explore and visualize a structured dataset in order to understand data distributions, feature relationships, and overall data quality before applying machine learning models.